barionleg/Xipho/ices/index.md

 <div class="article" markdown="1">
 # What is IceS?

-IceS is a source client for a streaming server.
-The purpose of this client is to provide an audio stream to a streaming server such that one or more listeners can access the stream.
+IceS is a source client for the Icecast streaming server.
+The purpose of this client is to provide an audio stream to Icecast, so that one or more listeners can access the stream.
-With this layout, this source client can be situated remotely from the icecast server.
+With this layout, the source client can be situated remotely from the Icecast server.

 The primary example of a streaming server used is Icecast 2, although others could be used if certain conditions are met.